94th Flying Training Squadron

-The 94th Flying Training Squadron is part of the 306th Flying Training Group based at United States Air Force Academy, Colorado.
-It conducts glider training for Air Force Academy cadets.
-The 94 FTS conducts thousands of sorties every year at the world's busiest VFR airfield.
-It is the parent squadron of the Air Force Academy's advanced soaring teams: the Aerobatic Demonstration Team and the elite Sailplane Racing Team.
-The squadron is augmented by the reserve 70th Flying Training Squadron.
+The 94th Flying Training Squadron is part of the 306th Flying Training Group based at the United States Air Force Academy, Colorado.
+It conducts glider training for Air Force Academy cadets and operates at one of the busiest visual flight rules airfields.
+The squadron is the parent unit of the Air Force Academy’s Aerobatic Demonstration Team and the Sailplane Racing Team, and is augmented by the reserve 70th Flying Training Squadron.